 But that being said, we felt safe pretty much wherever we went (along the Pacific-side) and had no major worries while traveling through Nicaragua.

-Guatemala is not only what I would consider one of the safest countries in Central America, but also one of the most interesting (there are a ton of things to do in Guatemala)… And as a plus, it is super affordable!
+Guatemala is not only what I would consider one of the safest countries in Central America, but also one of the most interesting (there are a ton of amazing places to visit in Guatemala)… And as a plus, it is super affordable!

 For those reasons (safe, interesting, affordable), I’d pick Guatemala as one of the best destinations for a budget traveler heading to Central America for the first time.